-Crucially digital products live and die by how usable they are and within a very short space of time users will leave if they find it impossible or enjoyable to use.
-In the event that you don’t mach or offer something even better than the alternatives users will leave and go to them.
+Crucially digital products live and die by how usable they are and within a very short space of time users will leave if they find it difficult to use.
+In the event that you don’t match or offer something even better than the alternatives users will leave and go to them.

 Components of usability

 Treating usability as a measurable quality attribute there are five quality components that we can judge a product by:

 It shouldn’t be necessary on something like a website to have to spend a long time learning the interface.
 Making it as quick as possible to learn makes this better for usability.